matejc/rf-novnc/README.md

 ### Environment Variables

-#### ROBOT_WATCH
+#### ROBOT_RUN_MODE

+If you set the variable to `button` then you can execute the robot only on demand by clicking Run button from UI.

-Set this variable to non-empty for process to watch for changes in files in the volume.
-Container will never exit so you have to manually stop it when you are done with Ctrl+C or using `docker stop`.
+Set this variable to `watch` for process to watch for changes in files in the volume.
+Container will never exit so you have to manually stop it when you are done with Ctrl+C or using `docker stop` or using `Terminate` button from UI.
+Keep in mind that watch mode still permits to run robot by clicking Run button.

+Else if you do not set the variable or set it to invalid string, then the robot will run immediately and exit after its run.

 #### ROBOT_ARGS